neoforged/Documentation/docs/resources/server/loottables/lootconditions.md

 ## `minecraft:entity_properties`

 This condition checks a given `EntityPredicate` against an [entity target][entitytarget].
-The `EntityPredicate` can check the entity type, mob effects, nbt values, equipment, location etc.
+The `EntityPredicate` can check the entity type, mob effects, nbt values, equipment, location, etc.

 ```json5
 {